How To Play Guitar – Part 1-4

 - All major chord shapes

 Should you pair the Minor and Major Pentatonic with each chord of a progression you will be able to play as Jimi Hendrix did.
 At 2:30 and on into the video I demonstrate this by playing over the chord progression from Little Wing.

 The reason Hendrix played in this way might well have been down to the three-piece format of his band.
-As the only chord and solo instrument, Hendrix combined chords with pentatonic licks in a call and response manner with his vocal.
+As the only chord and solo instrument, Hendrix combined chords with pentatonic licks in a call-and-response manner with his vocals.

 This filled out the sound of the band nicely and has become the benchmark for what most guitar players want to sound like.